Try on Facelift Solutions

 How much does a facelift cost across the United States?

 It’s all about location!
 Geographic location plays a very large role in the overall cost of a facelift.
-The ASPS 2018 Statistics Report shows 74 percent of all facelifts occur along the east and west coasts.
+The ASPS 2020 Statistics Report shows a large percentage of all facelifts occur along the east and west coasts.
 Given the high volume of procedures in these areas, plastic surgery costs in general tend to be higher in coastal geographic locations.

 The table below breaks down costs by state.
 The numbers in this table are from zip codes selected from the capital of each listed state.